 Transform Reuben Sandwiches into a delicious, hot, gooey loaf of bread stuffed with corned beef and sauerkraut.
 This simple finger food is easy to put together.
 Enjoy as a meal or party food!

 I find it unappetizing to use the word "loaf" when describing food, bread being the exception.
-I, along with the girls who attended our Bloggy Day party last month, pondered long and hard about what word might be a good replacement in this instance.
+I, along with the girls who attended my blog party last month, pondered long and hard about what word might be a good replacement in this instance.
 Even the slightest of negative connotations should not surround the word "Reuben."
-By the end of the night, our Reuben loaf had turned into Reuben braid.
+By the end of the night, our Reuben Loaf had turned into Reuben Braid.
 Still not perfect, but better.
-So, allow me to introduce you to one of my favorite new foods, the delicious Reuben braid.
+So, allow me to introduce you to one of my favorite new foods, the delicious Reuben Braid.

 I adore Reuben sandwiches.
 Years ago, I lived a few blocks from a divey little restaurant in Omaha that made the world's best Reubens.
 Strangely enough, in an attempt to find the name of the restaurant, I discovered that the Reuben sandwich originated in Omaha!

 I found this Reuben Loaf, er, Braid recipe in Taste of Home magazine and furiously ripped the page out.
 My friend Jess helped pull it together (thanks, Jess!) because I was making about 8 recipes at once and needed a hand.
 It was one of the favorites at our party.
 It is fabulously tasty and I often find myself thinking about it at odd times during the day.
 I absolutely cannot wait to make and eat it again.